-18.7 Miscellaneous Instructions:
+17.7 Miscellaneous Instructions:

 - (i) Residents are; - a. not allowed to make any additional extension from the electrical switches.
 They are required to switch off the electrical switches before leaving the room. - b. allowed to use mobile and laptop chargers only.
 Electrical appliances such as oven, cooking stove, gas cylinder and refrigerator are not allowed for safety reasons.
-The hostel management has the right to confiscate the appliances and penalize the errant resident. - c. not allowed to get involved in any business activity related to food and - d. beverages in their respective rooms or within the hostel compound. - e. not allowed to cook in the hostel rooms.
-Disciplinary action would be taken against those who are found cooking in hostel rooms. - f. not allowed to make noise especially after 10.00pm as it would disturb the privacy of other residents. - g. not allowed to change the position of room furniture and facilities. - h. not allowed to bring any personal furniture to the hostel. - i. prohibited to display any obscene picture / poster in their rooms or within the hostel area. - j. not allowed to put nails, dirty the walls or damage the room at any time. - (ii) Arms and ammunition are strictly prohibited within the deemed university premises. - (iii) Security of residents shall be the responsibility of the deemed university only within the premises. - (iv) Outside the campus premises, the security shall be the responsibility of the residents. - (v) The cafeteria (Ground Floor) shall be used as the Meeting Room for visits.
-The visiting hours shall be from 1730hrs to 1830hrs. - (vi) In case of requests for night outs the resident are required to take prior permission of the Warden-in- charge. - (vii) The respective timings provided in these rules should be strictly adhered to.
+The hostel management has the right to confiscate the appliances and penalize the errant resident. - c. not allowed to get involved in any business activity related to food and beverages in their respective rooms or within the hostel compound. - d. not allowed to cook in the hostel rooms.
+Disciplinary action would be taken against those who are found cooking in hostel rooms. - e. not allowed to make noise especially after 10.00 pm as it would disturb the privacy of other residents. - f. not allowed to change the position of room furniture and facilities. - g. not allowed to bring any personal furniture to the hostel. - h. prohibited to display any obscene picture / poster in their rooms or within the hostel area. - i. not allowed to put nails, dirty the walls or damage the room at any time. - (i) Arms and ammunition are strictly prohibited within the deemed university premises. - (ii) Security of residents shall be the responsibility of the deemed university only within the premises. - (iii) Outside the campus premises, the security shall be the responsibility of the residents. - (iv) The cafeteria (Ground Floor) shall be used as the Meeting Room for visits.
+The visiting hours shall be from 1730hrs to 1830hrs. - (v) In case of requests for night outs the resident are required to take prior permission of the Warden-in-charge. - (vi) The respective timings provided in these rules should be strictly adhered to.